Newbeeer/Poisson_flow/README.md

 - :star2:**Important** : We use a large batch (e.g. current `training.batch_size=4096` for CIFAR-10, ~25G GPU memory usage) to calculate the Poisson field for each mini-batch samples (e.g. `training.small_batch_size=128` for CIFAR-10).
 To adjust GPU memory cost, please modify the `training.batch_size` parameter in the config files.

 - The prior distribution on the $z=z_{max}$ hyperplane is a long-tail distribution.
-We recommend clip the sample norm by the hyper-parameters `sampling.upper_norm`
+We recommend clipping the sample norm by the hyper-parameters `sampling.upper_norm`
 - TODO